cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/checkra1n/using-odysseyn1x.md

     - If you don't have a USB Drive, but do have another form of supported removable bootable hardware (e.g. A CD or DVD), you can use that instead of a USB Drive
 - The latest version of [Odysseyn1x](https://github.com/raspberryenvoie/odysseyn1x/releases)
     - If you are on an A8X or A9X device, you should instead get the v2.9 release of [Odysseyn1x](https://github.com/raspberryenvoie/odysseyn1x/releases/tag/v2.9)
+    - If you are on an A7 device, you should instead get the v2.12-checkra1n-0.10.1 release of [Odysseyn1x](https://github.com/raspberryenvoie/odysseyn1x/releases/tag/v2.12-checkra1n-0.10.1)
     - For 64-bit computers, download the "AMD64" version
     - For 32-bit computers, download the "i686" version
 - [Ventoy](https://github.com/ventoy/Ventoy/releases)